Safe and Responsible

 - Immediately evacuate the area.

 - Call Ohio State's Department of Public Safety (614-292-2121) so the leak can be verified and corrective measures can be taken.
 This phone number is staffed 24-7, so don't wait to call.

 - During this time, avoid open flames or other ignition sources, including operating light switches, garage door openers, or motor vehicles.

 A Few Things You Can Do

 Leaking is a potential hazard caused by deterioration of the facilities over time or outside forces.
 Ohio State’s natural gas facilities are well maintained, so it is most likely that leaking would be caused by outside forces, such as digging into an underground pipeline and damaging it.
-This type of damage can be prevented by contacting The Ohio State University Utility Marking group at 614-292-HELP before you do any digging (i.e., digging for any type of construction or even planting flowers, installing signage or posts, etc.) within The Ohio State University campus.
-Our Utility Marking group will mark the location of the underground pipeline facilities with paint or flags and/or show you the location of the underground pipeline facilities in the area you will be digging.
+This type of damage can be prevented by proper utility marking before you do any digging (i.e., digging for any type of construction or even planting flowers, installing signage or posts, etc.) within The Ohio State University campus.
+The location of the underground pipeline facilities will be marked with paint or flags to show the location of the underground pipeline facilities in the area you will be digging.

 A "Funny" Smell

 If a leak occurs, it is important for you to be able to recognize it.
 Gas occurring naturally from the earth cannot be seen or smelled.
 But natural gas from pipelines on the Ohio State Columbus campus has been treated with an odorant, smelling like rotten eggs, so you should be able to smell it.

 Standard Legal Notice - Information regarding The Ohio State University natural gas pipeline facilities is required by the Public Utilities Commission of Ohio.